 ✅ Through play children solve problems in a way that they can tackle it better in real life.

-✅ It fosters connections which regulates their emotional wellbeing.
+✅ It fosters connections which regulate their emotional wellbeing.

-✅ It allows them to express their struggles and anxieties more articulately with parents.
+✅ It allows them to express their struggles and anxieties more articulately to parents.

-✅ It forms attachments with their peer groups that contributes to the building of student self-esteem.
+✅ It forms attachments with their peer groups that contribute to the building of student self-esteem.

 ✅ It allows students to access the thinking part of their brain for learning in the classroom.